hkust-nlp/Activation_Decoding/README.md

 This is the code implementation of the paper: [In-Context Sharpness as Alerts: An Inner Representation Perspective for Hallucination Mitigation
 ](https://github.com/hkust-nlp/Activation_decoding)

-In this paper, we aim to understand the underlying mechanisms of LLM hallucinations from the perspective of inner representations.
 We discover a pattern associated with hallucinations: correct generations tend to have *sharper* context activations in the hidden states of the in-context tokens, compared to that of the incorrect generations.
 Leveraging this signal, we propose an entropy-based metric to quantify the "*sharpness* " among the in-context hidden states and incorporate it into the decoding process, i.e, use the entropy value to adjust the next token prediction distribution to improve the factuality and overall quality of the generated text.
-Experiments on knowledge-seeking datasets (Natural Questions, HotpotQA, TriviaQA) and hallucination benchmark (TruthfulQA) demonstrate our consistent effectiveness, e.g., reach an improvement of up to 8.6 absolute points on TruthfulQA.
-We believe this study can improve our understanding of hallucinations and serve as a practical solution for hallucination mitigation.

 ## Setup

 ```

 conda create --name decode python=3.8
 conda activate decode
 pip install -e transformers
 pip install -r requirements.txt
 ```

 ## Experiments